sdslabs/sdslabs.github.com/_drafts/working-sdslabs-6.md

   gplus: +AnkitaShukla
 ---

 What if you get a phone call that changes the way you see things, changes your schedule for the good and is the call you always awaited since you joined the campus?
 I got such a call, nearly a year back, "Congratulations!
 You've been selected in SDSLabs!".
 Since then, life has never been the same.
+As a member of SDSLabs one does not only groom one's programming skills but also unleashes the technological and entrepreneur acumen chained within oneself.

 ##The First Look